addrummond/jsockd/Readme.md

 ```

 ### 2.2 [optional] Using openssl to sign bytecode

+If you don't trust JSockD to generate keys and signatures, you can use openssl to sign your module bytecode.
+See `docs/signing_with_openssl.md` for details.

 _**On Mac you may need to install openssl via homebrew to get support for ED25519 signatures.**_